How Does a Variable Geometry Turbocharger Work in Diesel Engines?

-As far function goes, VGT is the ideal way to go, right?
-Well… in theory.
 VGTs are much better for lower speeds, but some have been known to run out of air at higher speeds.
-In addition, as with every new technology that comes about, there are going to be the typical drawbacks.
+In addition, as with every piece of new technology that comes out, there are going to be the typical drawbacks.
 VGTs are generally much more expensive than similar turbos without the variability.
 And while theyre better than standard turbos when working, theyre more likely to fail.
-As everyone who’s ever worked with engines knows, more moving parts mean there are more failure points and opportunities for things to break.
+As everyone whos ever worked with engines knows, more moving parts mean there are more failure points and opportunities for things to break.

 For more turbo questions, see our blog on common turbo problems and failures here.

-Highway and Heavy Parts is fully committed to the success of our customers.
-If you have any outstanding questions about Variable Geometry, or general questions you need answered, please give us a call at (844) 215-3406.
+If you have any additional questions about Variable Geometry, or any other general questions you need answered, please call our ASE Certified Techs at (844) 215-3406.
 Or, you can request a quote online.